DerekMarcinyshyn/database_backup_s3/README.rst

 Uses Odoo built in db.dump_db command.

-Recommend setting your AWS S3 Lifecycle to your preferred expiration policy.
+We recommend setting your AWS S3 Lifecycle to your preferred expiration policy.

 Install:
 --------